Lloyd Brasileiro: World War I

 When Brazil joined the war on the side of the Triple Entente in 1917, the 45 ships of the Central Powers were seized in Brazilian ports and used as merchant ships by Lloyd Brasileiro.
 Thus, the largest ship of the Brazilian merchant navy and shipping company became the Hapag steamer Blücher of 12,334 GRT renamed as Leopoldina, which, however, was placed at the disposal of France in 1918 and from 1921 was used by the Compagnie Générale Transatlantique in service to the United States.
 In March 1923, the ship was sold to CGT and renamed Suffren.
-In the service of the shipping company as the largest ship remained the Bahia Laura of Hamburg-Süd as Caxias, then Ruy Barbosa, of 9,790 GRT.
+In the service of the shipping company as the largest ship remained Bahia Laura of Hamburg-Süd as Caxias, then Ruy Barbosa, of 9,790 GRT.

 Operated by Lloyd Brasileiro, three steamers were lost to German U-boats during the First World War.
 They were: